 The Nomination and Remuneration Committee oversees processes to support a director's induction and ongoing professional development and training opportunities.
+Newly appointed directors receive information about the Group's activities and are afforded the opportunity to meet with members of the senior leadership team.
 Ongoing professional development and training activities for directors may include visits to operational facilities, new product demonstrations and management presentations.
-Professional development activities have included sessions conducted by video conference since 2020 as a consequence of not being able to conduct site visits because of travel restrictions resulting from the COVID-19 pandemic.
-The sessions cover a range of topics, including strategic initiatives, operational matters and new product development.
-Site visits resumed during 2022.
+Professional development activities may include sessions conducted in person or by video conference.